 They are not heat or stain or scratch proof and can be damaged by intense heat or certain chemicals like bleach and food products such as... wine, vinegar, tea, lemon juice, coffee, soda, some fruits and vegetables if these substances are left to dry.

 Really, it's not much to worry about.
 The truth is that you would have to try pretty hard and be very neglectful to do any real damage.
 Silestone quartz countertops can take the constant use and abuse of a kitchen, but damage is possible, so . . .

 Always use cutting boards for food prep, trivets under hot pots and pans and wipe up spills before they dry.

 Daily cleaning for Silestone is a snap.
 A sponge and hot water suffice for keeping things neat throughout the day.
-For more thorough cleaning it's best to use a natural stone cleaner (since Silestone is mostly quartz) like Stone PLUS Cleaner, which we find to offer the best performance and price.
+For more thorough cleaning it's best to use a natural stone cleaner (since Silestone is mostly quartz) like this Granite & Marble Cleaner which we find to offer the best performance and price.

 In fact, using stone care products in general is best for Silestone and all quartz countertops.

 Silestone does come with "Microban" which is an anti-microbial treatment.
 Nothing wrong with this, but it's benefit is hyped a bit.
 Studies show that granite and quartz countertops already are among the very cleanest of surfaces and do not harbor bacteria.
 Of course, microban does not replace normal cleaning and won't prevent food-borne illness.